Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Realisation fibrations and weakly unital topological categories

-\item A morphism $f:e \to e'$ is \emph{locally $P$-Cartesian}, if there is an equivalence $u:b \to P(e)$ such that for all $t \in \mcE_0$ with $P(t) = b$ the above square is homotopy Cartesian at $u \in \mcB(P(t), P(e))$.
-(In the sense of \ref{defn:locCartSqr}.)
-Concretely, this requires that the induced map
+\item A morphism $f:e \to e'$ is \emph{locally $P$-Cartesian}, if for all $t \in \mcE$ with $P(t) = P(e)$ and all weak units $u:P(t) \to P(e)$, the above square is homotopy Cartesian at $u$.
+Spelling out definition \ref{defn:locCartSqr} this means that the induced map on homotopy fibers